Tesla Certified Body Shop: How to Find One & Why It Matters

 Aluminum and high-strength steel construction

-Gigacasting: the large single-piece structural sections
+Gigacasting: large single-piece structural sections

 High-voltage battery system